ChevronETC/AzStorage.jl/docs/src/example.md

 # read and deserialze data from the container
 x = deserialize(container, "myblob.bin")

+# copy a blob to a local file
+cp(container, "myblob.bin", "mylocalfile.bin")

+# copy a local file to a blob
+cp("mylocalfile.bin", container, "myblob.bin")

+# copy from a blob to another blob
+cp(container, "myblob.bin", container, "mycopyblob.bin")

 # remove the container, and its contents
 rm(container)
 ```